Africa

 (Note: Partech reports $4.1B including venture debt; Launch Base Africa reports $3.1B equity-only.)

-Kenya topped every market on total funding.
-Multiple deals cleared $100M each.
-Nairobi's M-Pesa legacy built the infrastructure that keeps delivering.
+Kenya topped every market at $1.04B, driven by multiple deals clearing $100M each.
+Nairobi's M-Pesa infrastructure built the rails that keep delivering outsized rounds.

 M-Pesa didn't just change Kenya's banking — it built the launchpad for a billion-dollar VC market.